Description

 Tried: Base64-decoding the body from a single HTTP POST and treating the result as the complete flag payload

-Each POST body carries only one segment of the full exfiltrated data.
-Decoding a single chunk gives a short binary fragment that cannot be decrypted to a recognizable flag.
-You must follow all POST streams and concatenate the segments in request order before decoding.
+Each POST body carries one segment.
+Decode a single chunk and you get a short binary fragment that decrypts to nothing recognizable.
+Follow every stream and join the segments in request order first.

 Tried: Using tshark -e http.response.body instead of http.file_data to extract the POST contents